elisademeo/AGO3-RIP-Seq-analysis/README.md

 - normalization
 - small RNA characterization

+## Requirements

+The pipeline was developed using:

+- FastQC
+- Trimmomatic
+- STAR (v2.7.11a)
+- Qualimap
+- samtools
+- bedtools
+- HTSeq
+- Python 3
+- R (edgeR)

+## Data availability

-Input data are available from the NCBI Sequence Read Archive under accession PRJNA1482216.
+The raw sequencing data associated with this pipeline are available from the NCBI Sequence Read Archive (SRA) under BioProject accession PRJNA1482216.